-OK.
 And then on the other door, I found this over the cabinet door baskets from HomeGoods also and it was $7.
 So it was a little bit more expensive but it was still less expensive than if you would have paid full price for this.
 So this is also a named brand.
 The brand of these two products is Inner Design.
 Inner Design makes a lot of organizing products, a lot of hooks, a lot of baskets and stuff and they’re all really well-made.
 They last.
 They hold up.
 They’re a little bit more expensive but you can find them cheaper if you shop at like HomeGoods and T.J.
 Maxx and Marshalls and stuff.
 So this was $7.
 It just clips on to the cabinet just like this.

 What I did was I put a little bit of Museum Putty.
 Museum Putty is just a putty that you put behind something or underneath something so it doesn’t move.
 So now this basket is not going to move because the Museum Putty is in place.
 And you can buy Museum Putty on Amazon.
 You can buy it at The Container Store.
 I don’t think Target has it, The Container Store and Amazon.
 And then I just put all the bulk bottles like stuff that I’m not using just yet but I bought extra because it was on sale and stuff.
 So that goes there.

-And then I think that is everything.
-Oh, OK.
-So on the sides of the stackable containers, so you guys know I love to label things and I love to just like know where things belong so when like this basket or this container is empty, I know what to refill it with.
+On the sides of the stackable containers, so you guys know I love to label things and I love to just like know where things belong so when like this basket or this container is empty, I know what to refill it with.
 So I want to label everything.
 But the front of these baskets, they’re not really labelable which means you can’t really stick a label on.
 I mean you could but I feel like it wasn’t the right size.
 It’s going to be too small.
 It’s going to get lost.

 So what I did was I added labels to the sides of the baskets in this nice really big font.
 It’s like hard to miss.
 And I used a clear tape with a white font so it would just like standout.
 So now when something is empty, I just look at the side and I say, “OK.
 The cough drops are right there.”
 Now I know that I’m out of cough drops and I can go out and buy more if I need more.

-All right.
 So that is everything that I did here.
 So as you can see, I have totally maximized my space.
 Like I still have empty space right here, I still have empty space right here, this goes up here.
 If I wanted to bring in like more bottles or if I didn’t want to buy this because I don’t want to spend $7, I can easily put these bottles in the back of the cabinet like a permanent side to the cabinet and I would still be fine.

-OK.
-So that’s how I’m organizing my bathroom cabinet inside of the guest bathroom.
+That’s how I’m organizing my bathroom cabinet inside of the guest bathroom.
 So it just goes to show that you don’t have to spend a lot of money to organize your space.
 So for example, I spent $10 with these stackable containers from Dollar Tree, $2 for the over the cabinet door hook and then $7 for the over the cabinet basket for all of the extra bottles inside the cabinet.
 So total cost of this project was $19 which means it’s under $20 to organize a whole bathroom cabinet and set up a whole organizing system.